How To Write A Book Index

 Step 3: Prepare Your Tools.

+Software Programs.
 Professional indexers generally use dedicated indexing software programs to automate certain tasks.
 Such programs can be expensive and need time to learn and master; not everyone is so inclined; some may prefer to use a word processing program to enter terms and page numbers.
 (See also the appended list of dedicated indexing programs.)

 Publishers’ Style Guide.
 The publisher’s style requirements must be clearly understood by the indexer.
 The primary style guide is the Chicago Manual of Style, 16th edition.
 However, the indexer needs to know if a publisher has preferences for the conflation of page numbers, alphabetizing, run-in or indented style, inclusive numbers, handling of numerical headings, handling of pictures, tables and figures in the text, etc.